See more postcard images like those featured above along with other historic images of Carthage, click here.

 Since 1988, the Powers Museum has been serving Carthage, Missouri, as a local history museum with a variety of programming and rotating exhibits.

-New Research Access Policy as of March 2015: Use of any research materials stored on site requires advance appointment and payment of research fee.
-Only a few items housed in the meeting room are available for walk-in, self-directed use during public hours (IF there is no special program scheduled for multi-purpose meeting room/reference library/mini-display room on day of person's unscheduled visit).
+New Research Access Policy: Use of any research materials stored on site requires advance appointment and payment of research fee.
+Only a few items housed in the meeting room are available for free walk-in, self-directed use during public hours (if there is no special program scheduled for multi-purpose meeting room/reference library room on day of person's unscheduled visit).

-Also, on-site personnel will not be able to assist walk-ins in use of accessible materials except to answer a few basic questions and point out suggested resources on library shelves.
-Staff assistance beyond ten minutes should be willing to make a research donation of $5.00 in the museum's donation box.
+Also, on-site personnel will not be able to assist walk-ins with use of accessible materials except to answer a few basic questions and point out suggested resources on library shelves.
+Researchers who need staff assistance for use of available resources in meeting room/reference library area beyond ten minutes should make a research donation of $5.00 in the museum's donation box.

-Anyone needing access to vertical files, archival collections and/or access to collection artifacts -- all stored in non-public areas and requiring advance preparation to present to researchers and insure a work space is available for use -- must make advance appointments and pay an established research fee at the time of their appointments.
-For more information contact museum, 417-237-0456.
+Anyone desiring access to vertical files, former exhibit materials, archival collections and/or access to collection artifacts -- all stored in non-public areas and requiring advance preparation to present to researchers and insure a work space is available for your use -- must make advance appointments at least 2-3 weeks in advance of visit and pay a research fee ($15.00) at the time of appointment.

 Follow us on Facebook and Twitter for updates and other postings including historic images of Carthage, Missouri ("Powers Museum of Carthage" for Facebook & "Powersmuseum" for Twitter).

 Powers Museum Website Search Email anytime if you have questions about website, scheduled programs or our collections.
 NOTE: Search feature does not work on Internet Explorer but does on other browser platforms.